slz4025/mini-suite/README.md

 This is still in active development.
 I have mostly finished the markdown editor and am currently working on the spreadsheet editor.

-## How do I use the markdown editor?
+## What can I  do with the markdown editor?

 ![demo](./media/readme.png)